mell00/REU2023/README.md

 # DNA Image Processing

-This program performs segmentation and analyses on DNA electron microscopy images by detecting and fitting a Bézier curve through captured DNA strands.
+This program performs segmentation and analyses on DNA electron microscopy images by detecting and fitting a NURBS (Non-Uniform Rational B-Spline) curve through captured DNA strands.
 It utilizes OpenCV, numpy, scipy, Pillow, Tkinter, and other custom modules.

 ## Installation